-Lorde gives fans an update on new music | NME
+Lorde gives update on new music: "The work is so fucking good" | NME

 Early last month, in an interview with New Zealand radio station The Edge, Lorde said that she had been busy working in the studio this year.

 “It’s definitely too soon for me to talk about anything,” she said.
+“But I will say that it’s been a very productive year.”